by David Loy, Bhikkhu Bodhi & John Stanley

 Instead of an economy that emphasizes profit and requires perpetual growth to avoid collapse, we need to move together towards an economy that provides a satisfactory standard of living for everyone while allowing us to develop our full (including spiritual) potential in harmony with the biosphere that sustains and nurtures all beings, including future generations.
 If political leaders are unable to recognize the urgency of our global crisis, or unwilling to put the long-term good of humankind above the short-term benefit of fossil-fuel corporations, we need to challenge them with sustained campaigns of citizen action.

 Dr James Hansen of NASA and other climatologists have recently defined the precise targets needed to prevent global warming from reaching catastrophic “tipping points.”
 For human civilization to be sustainable, the safe level of carbon dioxide in the atmosphere is no more than 350 parts per million (ppm).
 This target has been endorsed by the Dalai Lama, along with other Nobel laureates and distinguished scientists.
-Our current situation is profoundly concerning since the level is already 400 ppm, and has been rising at 2 ppm per year.
+Our current situation is of profound concern since the level is already 400 ppm, and has been rising at 2 ppm per year.
 We are challenged not only to reduce carbon emissions, but also to remove large quantities of carbon gas already present in the atmosphere.